drghirlanda/alex/README.md

 Scope
 -----

-Alex can display squares, circles, arbitrary images, and play sounds.
-All of these can serve as CSs or USs.
+Alex can display squares, circles, images from files, and play sound files.
+All of these can serve as conditioned stimuli (CSs) unconditioned ones (USs), or, in other terms, as cues and outcomes.
 Multiple CSs and USs can be presented at the same time.
-Alex's biggest current limitations are:
+Currently, alex's biggest limitations are:

 - There is only one reinforcement schedule, Variable Ratio.
 That is, each response to a CS has a fixed probability of being